 This post contains affiliate links or advertisements as a means for this website to earn income.
 As an Amazon affiliate, I earn a commission on qualified purchases.

 How to Butcher a Duck – Getting Started

-To butcher your duck, you will follow the same process for Butchering a Chicken or a Turkey.
-I find that ducks are cuter and a bit more intelligent than chickens, and it was harder to kill them.
+To butcher a duck, you will follow the same process for Butchering a Chicken or a Turkey.
+I find that ducks are cuter than chickens, and it was harder to kill them.
 In this way I found the process to be similar to killing a turkey.
 If you would like to read more about how I prepare myself mentally for this process, check out my post How to Prepare for Fall Butchering.

 - hatchet or ax

 - scalding pot and electric or propane burner

 - ice or refrigerator for chilling the meat

 Catch your ducks the night before and put them in a pen with plenty of clean water but no food.
 This will help clear out the digestive system so the butchering process is cleaner.